What Causes Dry Eyes And Can It Be Prevented? | Eye Love Cares

 If the punctual plugs worked well, your doctor might want to perform a punctual cautery.
 This procedure will permanently close the drainage holes.

 If you aren’t crazy about having your eye drainage holes plugged (and who would be?), your doctor may want to use LipiFlow.
 During this procedure, heat and pressure are applied on the eyelids to unclog blocked glands.
-This procedure actually sounds pleasant to go through.
+This procedure actually sounds pleasant to go through, and it can work wonders for those who suffer from meibomian gland dysfunction (MGD) and evaporative dry eye.

 Related: What Is Lipiflow Dry Eye Treatment